How to Change File Permissions Using FileZilla on Your FTP Site

 777: Files with permissions set to 777 are readable, writeable, and executable by everyone.
 Don’t use this set of permissions, for security reasons, on your web server unless absolutely necessary.

-You may run across a situation where you’re asked to edit and change the file permissions on a particular file on your web server.
+You may run across a situation in which you’re asked to edit and change the file permissions on a particular file on your web server.
 With WordPress sites, this usually happens when dealing with plugins or theme files.
 This practice is also referred to as CHMOD, or Change Mode.
-When someone says, You need to CHMOD that file to 755, you’ll know what to do.
+When someone says, You need to CHMOD that file to 755, you’ll know what she’s talking about.

-In FileZilla, right-click the file on your web server and choose File Permissions to open the file attributes for the file.
+In FileZilla, right-click the file on your web server and choose File Permissions to open the file attributes.